Green Schools

 What is involved with the Green Schools Programme?

-Each flag has to be maintained as the school progresses towards the new flags.
-Fingal County Council assists the schools by providing information and support and environmental presentations to the students.
-In Feb/ March we also carry out all the Green Flag Assessments.
+Each flag must be maintained as the school progresses towards the new flags.
+Fingal County Council assists the schools by providing information and support and by conducting renewal visits in Feb/March for those applying for their flag.

-We congratulate all the schools on their efforts – the green schools coordinators and committees, the teachers and students and caretakers and all involved put in a lot of work to make this possible.
+We congratulate all the schools on their efforts – the school coordinators and committees, teachers and students, secretaries and caretakers and all involved put in a lot of work to make this possible.

 Taking part in Green Schools but don’t know where to start?